thephpleague/thephpleague.github.io/README.md

 ## Introduction

-The following document explains how to quickly generate fully responsive, branded project website for The PHP League.
-These website are created using [Sculpin](https://sculpin.io/), and are designed to be hosted on GitHub Pages.
+The following document explains how to quickly generate fully responsive, branded project websites for The PHP League.
+These website are created using [Sculpin](https://sculpin.io/), and are designed to be hosted on [GitHub Pages](http://pages.github.com/).

 ## Repository setup

-These websites are to be created as new "orphaned" branches within the existing project repository.
+The website source code should be kept in new "orphaned" branches within the existing project repository.
 This keeps the project files and public website neatly in one spot.
-The Sculpin source files will be placed in the `gh-pages-sculpin` branch, and the published files in the standard GitHub Pages branch, `gh-pages`.
+The Sculpin source files will be placed in a `gh-pages-sculpin` branch, and the published files in the standard GitHub Pages branch, `gh-pages`.

 ## Install Sculpin

 Before doing anything, start by [installing Sculpin](https://sculpin.io/download/).
 Consider dropping it in your `bin` folder to simply run it as `sculpin`.
 Sculpin works very similar to Composer.

 ## Project setup

+To create a new website for your project, following these instructions.

 ~~~bash
 # Go to your project's root folder.